typemill/docs/05-info/04-Markdown-Test.md

 # Markdown Reference and Test Page

 Markdown is a simple and universal syntax for text formatting.
-More and more writers switch to markdown, because they can format their text during the writing process without using any format-buttons.
-Once they are familiar with the markdown syntax, they can write formatted text much easier and faster than with any standard HTML-editor.
+More and more writers are switching to Markdown because they can format their text during the writing process, without having to click any buttons.
+Once they are familiar with the Markdown syntax, they can write formatted text much easier and faster than with any standard HTML editor.

-Developers love markdown, because it is much cleaner and saver than HTML.
-And they can easily convert markdown to a lot of other document formats like HTML and others.
+Developers love mMrkdown, because it is much cleaner and safer than HTML; and they can easily convert Markdown to a lot of other document formats like HTML and others.

-If you develop a theme for TYPEMILL, please take care that all elements on this page are designed properly.
+If you develop a theme for TYPEMILL, please take care that all elements on this page are styled properly.

-##Table of Contents
+## Table of Contents

-To create a table of contents, simply write `[TOC]` in a separate line.
+To create a table of contents, simply write `[TOC]` on its own line.
 It will be replaced with a table of contents like this automatically.

 [TOC]

 ## Headlines

 ```
-Headlines are simply done with hash chars like this:
+Headlines are simply done with hash characters like this:
 # First Level Headline
 ## Second Level Headline
 ### Third Level Headline